|Chart: Predecessor and Derivative Games|

 per Wieand.
 This is a game with pitching and batting but no running.
 A caught fly ball results in an out, and the batter then goes to the outfield, or grutz, to begin his rotation back to the batting position.
 If a ball is not caught, the fielder tries to return it to home through an arch made by the batter.

 Halfball was a game using half of a rubber ball and imaginary baserunning.
-It was apparently the same game as Half-rubber.
+It seems likely to resemble Half-Rubber, which was reportedly played in the US.
+South and the Philadelphia area.

 |Hit the Bat||A fungo game in which a ball is hit to a group of fielders.
 If one of them can roll the ball back and hit the bat so that the ball hits the ground before the batter can catch the ricochet, the two exchange places.|